Skip to main content

 Cover the chain of lakes with a boating expedition.
 With dozens of potential destinations, we can leave the dock several times and never have the same day twice.

 This is a great time to consider one of our guides and outfitters.
-They can bring the canoes, outfit the party, and suggest an outing which will make for indelible memories.
+They can bring the canoes, outfit the party, and suggest an outing that will make for indelible memories.

 Take the dog to scenic places